Freedom and choice

 Future annual allowance

 If you have taken benefits under flexi-access drawdown or ‘Uncrystallised Funds Pension Lump Sum (UFPLS)’ and you want to continue paying contributions to a defined contribution pension scheme, you will have a reduced annual allowance of £10,000 towards your defined contribution benefits.
-This is known as the ‘money purchase annual allowance’ and includes both your own contribution and any other contribution paid on your behalf, such as an employer or a third party.
+This is known as the ‘money purchase annual allowance’ (MPAA) and includes both your own contribution and any other contribution paid on your behalf, such as an employer or a third party.
 You cannot bring forward any unused annual allowances from the previous three tax years, to warrant a higher contribution of £10,000 towards your defined contribution benefits.
+From 6 April 2017 the government has announced that the MPAA will reduce from £10,000 to £4,000.

 The money purchase annual allowance will only start to apply from the day after you have taken flexible benefits and so any previous savings are not affected.
 When you first flexibly accesses your pot, the scheme administrator must issue a statement to you within 31 days explaining the reduced money purchase annual allowance.
 You then have 91 days to inform all schemes of which you are a member and building up benefits with that you are now subject to the money purchase annual allowance.
 Once the member is subject to the money purchase annual allowance, their position is monitored after each tax year and the member is provided with an annual allowance pension savings statement in any tax year where the £10,000 limit is breached.